Extentsoftware/FarmSensors/docs/readme.md

 When resetting the device via the reset button, if you hold in the GPIO39 button for less than 1 seconds during the reboot then the device enters WiFi mode.
 It will be accessible on http://192.168.4.1

-The device will sleep for *lowvoltsleep* (600 seonds) if the voltage is below *txvolts*, regardless of WiFi or Sensor mode.
+The device will sleep for *lowvoltsleep* (600 seonds) if the voltage is below _txvolts_, regardless of WiFi or Sensor mode.

-**Sensor mode**
+**Sensor Mode**
-In Sensor mode the device Wakes up every hour (or whatever is confiured) and attempts to obtain a GPS signal within _gps_timout_ (60) seconds.
-If this can't be acheievd then the device sleeps for _failedGPSsleep_ (60) seconds and tries again.
+In Sensor mode the device wakes up every hour (configured using _reportEvery_) and attempts to obtain a GPS signal within _gps_timout_ (60) seconds.
+If no fix can be obtained the device sleeps for _failedGPSsleep_ (60) seconds and reboots.

-During sleep mode the device turns off power to virtually all systems on the TTGO T-Beam, drawing only 5 microamps.
+During sleep mode the device turns off power to virtually all systems on the TTGO T-Beam, drawing approximately 5 microamps.

 **WiFi Mode**